Korean War: The drive south and Pusan (July–September 1950)

 The Battle of Osan, the first significant US engagement, involved the 540-soldier Task Force Smith, a small forward element of the 24th Infantry Division flown in from Japan.
 On 5 July 1950, Task Force Smith attacked the KPA at Osan but without weapons capable of destroying KPA tanks.
 The KPA defeated the US, with 180 American casualties.
 The KPA progressed southwards, pushing back US forces at Pyongtaek, Chonan, and Chochiwon, forcing the 24th Division's retreat to Taejeon, which the KPA captured in the Battle of Taejon.
-The 24th Division suffered 3,602 dead and wounded and 2,962 captured, including its commander, Major General William F. Dean.
+The 24th Division suffered 3,602 dead or wounded and 2,962 captured, including its commander, Major General William F. Dean.